franverona/LoadGo-for-WP/readme.txt

 *  Loading page process will be manage automatically by PACE.
 *  LoadGo will take care of logo updates when page is loading.
 *  You will be able to customize image size, overlay color, visibility and much more.

+This plugin is 100% free, but if you want to support my work you can <a href="https://www.paypal.me/franverona">make a donation using Paypal</a>.

 == Installation ==